ebzzry/ebzzry.github.io/src/en/fallacies.md

 >“The theory of evolution is wrong, because Kulas, who is a scientist, said that he doesn’t believe
 >in it.”

-Just because someone is a scientist, doesn’t mean that he supports the [theory of evolution](http://notjustatheory.com/).
+Just because someone is a scientist, doesn’t mean that they support the [theory of evolution](http://notjustatheory.com/).
 It is likely that even if he is a scientist, he doesn’t understand the said theory.